Adinarayanreloaded/Adinarayanreloaded/README.md

 I am Aditya Narayan Sharma

-Currently pursuing BE CSE at Chandigarh University and BSC PDS at IIT Madras
+Currently pursuing BE CSE at Chandigarh University and BS PDS at IIT Madras

 I am passsionate about AI,ML and Data Science.
 Happy to learn and grow together.